Law of Cuba: Criminal law

 Cuba's criminal code was based on Spanish law until 1956.

 Controversial portions of Cuba's criminal code include vague provisions providing for the arrest of persons committing anti-revolutionary acts.

 The Cuban criminal code does not cover international law.

 Private property

 Cuban law has been criticized as offering little to no protection for private property.

 In 1992, in response to the Special Period, the Cuban constitution was changed to authorize the limited existence of joint ventures and corporations.

 Cuban law also permits the collective ownership of agricultural cooperatives.

 In 2010, Cuban leaders Fidel and Raúl Castro abandoned the Soviet model of centralized planning.
-In 2011, new laws where enacted to expand the right to private property.
+In 2011, new laws were enacted to expand the right to private property.
 In 2019, a new constitution was approved that recognizes the right to private property, while also asserting the central government's authority over the regulation of production and land.